stat4701/2014/dataExercises/README.md

 You'll see something like this
 ![something like this](http://i.imgur.com/nJmdKzq.png)

-and if you fix something, as soon as you save the function, you should see something like this
+Suppose you then make Admit and Gender into factors and set their levels - as soon as you save the function, you should see something like this
 ![see something like this](http://i.imgur.com/tGFEjeq.png)

 How you can get it past the string mismatch issue is beyond the understanding of the present author.  -bht